How to avoid costly workers compensation mistakes.

 If a business relies on third-parties to handle certain aspects of their operations, then the business must require these subcontractors to submit proof of workers comp coverage.
 Failure to secure this proof of insurance can create a major problem for businesses, as they must assume the risk of non-covered subcontractors.
 Should an auditor discover that a business is failing to collect proof of coverage from its contractors, the business will be forced to pay an increased workers comp rate to address this risk.

 These are some of the steps that you should take to prevent costly workers compensation insurance mistakes.
 Do you have additional questions regarding your commercial insurance?
-If so, then contact the experts at the Scavone Insurance Center in White Plains, New York today.
+If so, then contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.